 Self-harm and suicide are major issues amongst young people.
 Myths about these topics may prevent some people from getting the help they need.
 This evidence based, best practice workshop will help you understand what self-harm is and why young people do it, teach you how to spot warning signs, discuss suicide prevention with complex mental illness such as PTSD, and give you the confidence to help someone who is self-harming or suicidal.

-Good, bad, or ugly, young people are spending a huge amount of time on social media and it is impacting them in ways they don't even understand.
-We give you the latest research and help you understand the benefits and risks of social media better so you can support them as needed.
+Good, bad, or ugly, young people are spending a huge amount of time online, particularly on social media, and it is impacting them in ways they don't understand.
+We give you the latest research and help you understand the benefits and risks of the digital world so you can support them as needed.

 How many times have we heard that we have to put our own oxygen mask on first before we can help others?
 Yet many workplaces have staff on the edge of burnout.
 Teachers, health professionals, corporates - no industry is exempt.
 It can come from high workloads, the stress of working with challenging youth, or the feeling of being 'on' 24x7.
 We work through ways to keep yourself safe from burnout so you can better support your children / the young people you work with.

 Workshop topics are shaped to ensure they are appropriate for your organisation and team, and bespoke trainings can be created if there are other areas you are finding challenging.
 Simply fill us in on the situation you are facing and we will do our best to to help.